Training Your Cat to Walk on a Leash

 Gradual Introduction to the Harness and Leash

-Once you have the perfect harness and leash in hand, now, let’s get kitty acquainted with their new walking gear.
-Patience is the name of the game here; think of this as a gradual process rather than an immediate habit.
+Once you have the perfect harness and leash in hand, it’s time to get kitty acquainted with their new walking gear.
+Patience is the name of the game here; consider of this as a gradual process rather than an immediate habit.
 Your fluffy companion may initially be skeptical of this strange new contraption, so let them inspect it on their own terms.
 Place the harness and leash near your cat’s favorite hangout spots.
 The idea is to incorporate these items into their environment, so they become as familiar as their beloved toys or bed.

 Start by allowing your cat to sniff and paw at the harness.
 A little bit of catnip or their favorite treats can spark interest and generate positive feelings towards the harness.
 Once they seem comfortable with its presence, you can drape it over their back for short periods, always associating the harness with something enjoyable—like treats or cuddling.